nurChamdanis/express-template/README.md

 ```

 - You can develop custom code in `apps/app-sample` or rename it or copy it to another folder name
-- In apps/apploader.js`, change `app-sample` to the folder you are using
+- In apps/apploader.js, change `app-sample` to the folder you are using

 3. Important notes for development

-- change only the package.json in `apps/<your custom code folder>` (default is app-sample)
+- userland changes only in the `apps` folder
 - do note any conflicts to resolve when merging from upstream

 4. Updating the template